garden-io/garden/docs/k8s-plugins/remote-k8s/ingress-and-dns.md

 And let's deploy for the last time `garden deploy --yes`

-Annnnnd **voilà**! we can see the desired 🔒️ in our website, if you got into this point this that our certificate is being correctly used by our Ingress Controller and we are using the Production certificate for a valid, secured, HTTPS endpoint 🕺.
+Annnnnd **voilà**! we can see the desired 🔒️ in our website, if you've made it this far your certificate is correctly used by our Ingress Controller and we are using the Production certificate for a valid, secured, HTTPS endpoint 🕺.

 ![Landing page with valid HTTPs certificate](https://res.cloudinary.com/djp21wtxm/image/upload/v1676835652/i1600x904-LLQLXx-TtGww_va4xkf.png)